jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 We then connect to the EC instance in the Terminal using SSH.
 Per [Fivetran's SSH guide](https://fivetran.com/docs/connectors/databases/connection-options#sshtunnel), we configure a fivetran user and enter the **Public SSH key** into the .ssh directory.

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%205%20(EC2%20SSH%20Configuration).png)

+Finally, we configure the Fivetran connection, providing details for both the SSH server (host, SSH user) and the Oracle RDS database (host, database user/password, service name).
+We select **Fivetran Teleport Sync** as the connection method to enable CDC.

 ### 3b) Configuring Snowflake as Fivetran Destination